House Energy Rating: United Kingdom

 The United Kingdom (UK) is one of the countries where HERS has been developed and implemented strongly from a very long time ago.
-In UK, Currently National Home Energy Rating (NHER) scheme is used widely.
+In UK, National Home Energy Rating (NHER) scheme is used widely.
 NHER scheme measure the thermal efficiency of the dwellings on a scale of 0-10 in terms of energy running cost.
 The dwelling rating is done through computer modeling which uses a computer program based on Building Research Establishment Domestic Energy Model (BREDEM).
 Basically NHER measure the energy efficiency of dwellings as a function of energy cost per square meter.
 The energy usage is calculated by considering the all aspects of buildings (location, design, construction, water heating, cooking, ventilation and appliances, lighting etc.) and for dwelling energy rating it use some standard assumptions, such as occupancy scenario, thermostat setting, occupant stay timings.

 United States

-In the US, HERS are since 1980s.
+In the United States, HERS are since 1980s.
 Among the various HERS energy rated homes of America is used widely.
 It is used in more than 18 states of US.
 This scheme uses a 100 points scale of efficiency and it is further divided into 10 categories of star rating which ranges from one star to five star plus.
 In this rating scheme a higher star rated house represents higher energy efficiency of the house.

 The energy efficiency rating in this HERS represents the predicted energy consumption, represents the form of normalized annual energy consumption.
 This rating scheme consist a detailed measure of CFLs, water heater tanks, ceiling, floors and pipe insulation, efficient refrigerator and freezer, high efficient space and water heating equipments, air leakage and controls.

 The other important rating schemes used in US are: